alexandre101006/methodology-for-CIRAIG/README.md

 **In this process it is assumed that there is no Oil Loss in the extraction process** (the input and output values are equal).

+In the data files, some reference output unit are in MJ (instead of kg) : the conversion has been made within the template.

 ### From real life to POLARIIS+